Williamsmene/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the first 10 lines
+Write a script that display the third line